lmerriam/outpost-trial-day/.clinerules/memory-bank/progress.md

 ## Learnings & Evolution

-The project has evolved from a kiosk-first approach to a user device flow with an emphasis on the email notification.
+The project has evolved from a kiosk-first approach to a user device flow with an emphasis on the email notification and consistent brand experience.
 Key learnings include:

 1. **API Integration Complexity**: Working with third-party APIs required careful attention to documentation details, especially with authentication and response formats.